 Want to add a graphic element to the full text of your blog post?
 A whitepaper offers you the opportunity to repurpose the original text with graphic elements that make it really pop.
 You can then offer the pdf of your whitepaper as an incentive when people subscribe to your email or blog, or when they reach out to you for information about your services.

-Click here or on the image below to access a pdf version of the whitepaper I created to accompany the Content Marketing v.
-Paid Leads post.
+Click on the button below to access a pdf version of the whitepaper I created to accompany a Content Marketing v.
+Paid Leads blog post.

 Don't Forget to Distribute Your Content!